 A review of the agency's staff recruitment records confirmed that all pre-employment checks, including criminal record checks (AccessNI), were completed and verified before staff members commenced employment and had direct engagement with service users.
-Checks were made to ensure that staff were appropriately registered with the Northern Ireland Social Care Council

-(NISCC) there was a system in place for professional registrations to be monitored by the manager.
-Staff spoken with confirmed that they were aware of their responsibilities to keep their registrations up to date.
+Checks were made to ensure that staff were appropriately registered with the Northern Ireland Social Care Council (NISCC); there was a system in place for professional registrations to be monitored by the manager.